mrasus16112/pipescript/extras/GUIDE.md

 ## P-strings

 A unique feature in PipeScript is that you can effectively create strings by putting character codes one after another in the tape, which is then terminated with a specific final character code (usually 0 but you can change this).
 This is called a P-string.
 There is no special syntax to define P-strings (get good), but there are select procedures that can do several things with them.
-Here is an example of a program that will then print the index of every digit in the P-string `1029384756`.
+Here is an example of a program that uses a P-string:

 ```
 make cell(1) names `string`;